rust-in-public/rust-in-public.github.io/_posts/2022-07-02-learing-to-love-static-typing.md

 tag: types
 ---

 While this might be remedial for some, I thought it would help to think a bit about types in Rust.
+Most of my programming experience has been with dynamically typed languages, so getting used to the way Rust handles types (and the countless type errors/conversions I've been through) seems like a good place to start thinking about what makes Rust different than what I've done in the past.

 Let's start with some simple code: